pkdone/practical-mongodb-aggregations-book/src/examples/array-manipulations/array-sort-percentiles.md

     "$let": {
       "vars": {
         "sortedArray": sortArray(sourceArrayField),
-        // Comment out the above line and uncomment below line if running MDB 5.2 or greater
+        // Comment out the line above and uncomment the line below if running MDB 5.2 or greater
         // "sortedArray": {"$sortArray": {"input": sourceArrayField, "sortBy": 1}},
       },
       "in": {